scara82/TicTacToe/README.md

 The approach taken
 ------------------
 I started writing (paper and pen) and drawing my project.
-I started with an idea too ambitious (time, I didn't realise how much time it would take that with my skills were a really bad combination).
+I started with an idea very ambitious (time, I didn't realise how much time it would take that with my skills were a really bad combination).
 The first idea was a Tic-tac-toe played with the face of players.
 It was too much.
 I spend 2 hours trying to find a solution for taking a picture...(ok, please don't tell me there is a very simple way...) so I changed my plans:

 The first idea, a personalised game, was still there.
 I decided to combine a retro style (which I love) with one of my passion, music.
 Last year few cool singer died so I decided to celebrate them.
 You can play with their pretty faces and have a nice surprise at the end (I won't spoil it now!).